omarhammad/CMS_API/README.md

     - host port 5434 mapped with container 5432 port to access the sql server

 - ### Project - week 2
-    - DoctorController has (GET ALL, GET ONE, POST, DELETE) endpoints
+    - DoctorController has (GET ALL, GET ONE, DELETE) endpoints
     - test.http file initiated in "test" package has tests for each endpoint and any potential status code.
-    - a js file in statics folder in the resources package named "doctor.js" has functions that calls each endpoint using Ajax (fetch) and ready to be used.
+    -  js files in statics/js/doctors folder  has functions that calls each endpoint using Ajax (fetch) and ready to be used and fill the html pages.

 #### <span style ="color:orange">Thanks for reading my Project description.</span>